Foundations for Mature Skin

 We can choose to use skin care products and cosmetics that are convenient, affordable, preferred, or have a long history in our life.
 For many of us, we choose to keep using the products we’re familiar with and have purchased for years.
 They’re our best buds.
 But are they the best choice for us now…today…at this time in our life?

 What if there are other options for you as a woman over 50, cosmetics in particular, that would be beneficial to your skin and also to the environment and our animal friends?
 Maybe it’s time to look past what is familiar for some new alternatives, including the best cruelty free foundation for mature skin.

-That was my very long introduction to the topic of the best cruelty free makeup brands for women over 50.
-To me, there should be an understanding of the ‘why’ as well as an education about cosmetic companies and environmentally friendly brands.
+That was my very long introduction to the topic of the best cruelty free makeup brands and foundations for mature skin.
+To me, there should be an understanding of the ‘why’ as well as education about cosmetic companies and environmentally friendly brands.

 Cruelty free cosmetics and skin care products are something I have become aware of, and am working towards a full commitment to purchasing and utilizing exclusively.
 But, I hadn’t spent the time to learn what the term ‘cruelty free’ really means.
 Here is a definition:

 According to Wikipedia: Cruelty-free cosmetics is a category containing all cosmetics that have not been tested on animals.
 The FDA has not approved a legal definition that binds this term to a certain set of criteria, making it difficult to define.

 However, in addition to the final product, most advocates for cruelty-free beauty agree that none of the ingredients used in the production of the cosmetic can be tested on animals in order for it to be truly cruelty-free, despite the fact that many companies who brand themselves as such still use raw materials that have been tested on animals.

 There is an organization called Cruelty Free International, a nonprofit entity that champions the cause to eliminate animal experiments worldwide.